Aitor Cantalapiedra: Panathinaikos

-Aitor signed a three-year contract with Panathinaikos FC of Super League Greece on 24 June 2020.
+Aitor signed a three-year contract with Panathinaikos of Super League Greece on 24 June 2020.
 He scored his first goal for the club in a 2–0 home win against PAS Giannina F.C. on 12 December.

-On 27 February 2022, Aitor scored in a 3–0 home win against AEK Athens F.C. in a local derby; he scored the only goal on 17 April in a win over Olympiacos F.C. in the Derby of the eternal enemies also at the Leoforos Alexandras Stadium.
+On 27 February 2022, Aitor scored in a 3–0 home win against AEK Athens in a local derby; he scored the only goal on 17 April in a win over Olympiacos F.C. in the Derby of the eternal enemies also at the Leoforos Alexandras Stadium.
 On 21 May, he repeated the feat from the penalty spot in the 2022 Greek Football Cup Final against PAOK.

 Aitor scored eight goals and registered two assists in the first eight games of 2022–23 for the team from Athens.
 On 17 September he scored the first hat-trick of his career, with all the goals of a home win over Giannina; the first two came from direct free kicks and the last after a long dribble.